 How Long Could My Shoplifting Conviction Stay on my Record?

 Misdemeanor and felony convictions will remain on your record until you turn 99.
 Arizona law allows you to request that the court set aside your misdemeanor conviction.
 When a conviction is set aside, it will show as dismissed in public records.
 Even with a detailed background check, the record will show the existence of a prior conviction, but the details will be concealed.
-The record will show that the court granted the petition to have the judgement set aside.
+The record will show that the court granted the petition to have the judgment set aside.

 Whether the offense is a felony or a misdemeanor, you must take this case very seriously.
 Although you made a mistake by shoplifting, you don’t have to make a second one by not hiring a lawyer.
-The attorneys at Belen Law Firm help you build a case to protect your rights and reduce charges against you.
+The criminal defense attorneys at Belen Law Firm help you build a case to protect your rights and reduce charges against you.
 We have been successful in having our clients’ charges dropped altogether on many occasions.
 Contact us to receive a free consultation today.